 Ms. Marcks developed a methodology for project recovery, helping companies to turn around projects quickly that were over budget and behind schedule.
 She delivers value in an agile type approach.
 Her area of expertise is in large acquisition integrations, project recovery and JD Edwards implementations.
 Prior to the start of her professional career, Ms. Marcks pursued a formal education, earning an Associate of Arts in information technology and scientific data processing in 1972.

-Outside of her professional career, Ms. Marcks serves on the scholarship committee for the Running Buccaneers and maintains involvement with the Order of the Eastern Star.
+Outside of her professional career, Ms. Marcks served on the scholarship committee for the Reading Buccaneers Drum and Bugle Corps and maintains involvement with the Order of the Eastern Star.
 In light of her accomplishments, she received the President’s Award from McKesson in 2008, which she considers a major career highlight.
 She received this award for business process redesign, which resulted in normalized business processes across all distribution centers and highly successful large acquisition integration.
 Ms. Marcks’ other career highlight has been mentoring women, which has brought her great joy watching them grow both personally and professionally.
-One of the most important things that anyone can do in their career is mentor people.
+She notes that one of the most important things that anyone can do in their career is mentor people.

 In terms of mentors, Ms. Marcks’ parents never finished high school because they had to go work.
-Her father always told her she could be anything she wanted to be and that she had to have a good work ethic.
-Both of her grandmothers were strong women and as a girl growing up, they were always very encouraging.
-Additionally, Ms. Marcks credits Sandra Brady; Gary Paff, one of her first IT managers when she went back to work who gave her very good guidance; and Terry Pfab, who always found ways to help her and mentor her, resulting in her promotion to vice president at McKesson.
+Her father and mother always told her she could be anything she wanted to be and that she had to have a good work ethic.
+Her mother and both of her grandmothers were strong women and as a girl growing up, they were always very encouraging.
+Additionally, Ms. Marcks credits Sandra Brady; Gary Paff, one of her first IT managers when she went back to work and who gave her very good guidance; and Terry Pfab, who always found ways to help her and mentor her, resulting in her promotion to vice president at McKesson.